 Want to get involved?
 Here's a little about us: We are men, women, children, plumbers, electricians, businessmen and businesswomen, students, teachers, motorcycle riders, athletes, artist, young, and old, but most of all we are family.
 Find a group that best fits your lifestyle.
 We call our groups here at First, Connection Groups.

 It is our desire to create a disciple making community.
-We do this through reaching people, teaching them to love and serve Jesus, and sending them to reach, teach, and send others.
+We do this through reaching people, teaching them to love and serve Jesus, and sending them to reach, teach, and serve others.